What is a cash advance and how does it work?

 By paying your credit card statement closing balance in full by the pay by date each month, you won’t pay interest on your purchases.

 But cash advances are different, they start to incur interest on the daily balance of each cash advance from the day you withdraw the money.
 The interest adds up daily, increasing the outstanding balance on the credit card, until the day you pay that amount in full.

 The interest rate on a cash advance from a credit card is usually higher than the interest rate for purchases.
 Take a look at all our credit card interest rates – you’ll see the purchase rate is different to the cash advance rate.

 The best way to spend cash is from a transaction or savings account.
 However, if you need to borrow money, a credit card cash withdrawal may not be the best choice.

-A cash advance on your credit card is a way to access cash as a last resort as the interest charges mean it’s less cost-effective than other types of borrowing.
+A cash advance on your credit card is a less cost-effective than other types of borrowing.
 You may want to consider how much it will cost you to borrow money.